-Loose Hold-Downs
+Loose Hold-Down Plate

-Loose hold-downs allow the battery to vibrate in the battery box.
-This can cause cracks or wear in the container and cause the acid to leak.
+A loose hold-down plate (Figure 7-2, page 7-3) or mounting brackets will allow the battery to vibrate.
+This can cause cracks or wear in the battery container and cause the acid to leak.
 Leaking acid corrodes terminals and cables, causing high resistance at the battery connections, which weakens the battery.
-Hold-downs can also distort or crack the container.
+Hold-down clamps can also distort or crack the container.